 Newer cars have suspension systems that can be adjusted on the fly.
-This provides a refined ride under changing conditions as a Porsche's onboard computer makes automatic ride adjustments.
-Some degree of adjustment is also available through a car's driver's preference settings.
+This provides a refined ride under changing conditions as a Porsche's on board computer is capable of making automatic ride adjustments.
+Some degree of suspension adjustment is also available through a car's driver preference settings.
 Classic cars are locked into suspension settings given existing torsion and sway bar types, shock type & configuration, ride height, rake and corner balancing.
-All of these aspects effect how your Porsche handles.
+All these aspects affect how your Porsche handles.

-The most common of all handling related adjustments in any car is alignment---the pointing of tires relative to each other and the center line of a car.
-There are three controlable aspects to alignment.
+The most common of all handling related adjustments in any car is wheel alignment---the pointing of tires relative to each other and the center line of the car.
+There are three control aspects to alignment.
 Toe, camber and caster.

 Toe front and rear is typically set slightly inwards meaning your tires do not run parrallel to the center line of your car---the front of the tire is closer to the center line of the car than is the rear of the same tire.
 This is a "toe in" setting.
 The reason for this setting is to compensate for the natural tendency tires have to turn outward when being driven.